barrelo89/SALI360/README.md

 python3 gaze_deviation_visualization.py
 ```
 1. The first command 'python3 gaze_deviation.py' calculates the yaw and pitch deviation from the center of front face in cube map representation, which would be saved in a format of 'pickle' file to be used in the following script.
-2. 'gaze_deviation_visualization.py' would save the deviation plots, each of which would be named 'type_of_data'_'duration'.png (e.g., pitch_2.png) in the 'figure' directory.
+2. 'gaze_deviation_visualization.py' would save the deviation plots, each of which would be saved as 'type_of_data'_'duration'.png (e.g., pitch_2.png) in the 'figure' directory.
 The figure below is 'pitch_5.png that shows the deviation pattern when 5-second-of video segments are streamed.

 ![Interpolation](figure/pitch_5.png)